 Polonnaruwa Museum located in the world heritage site of Polonnaruwa exhibits a fine collection of artefacts discovered at the site of Polonnaruwa.
+It is a part of most trips to Sri Lanka cultural triangle such as 5 days Sri Lanka cultural tour.
 The Polonnaruwa museum is relatively new and housed in a newly constructed building near Parakrama Samudra reservoir, built nearly 1000 years ago.
 Unlike Anuradhapura, Polonnaruwa historical museum is the only museum to visit in the city.

 Tucked within the borders of the Polonnaruwa UNESCO world heritage site, the location of the Polonnaruwa museum itself is a fantastic journey through the bygone era of Polonnaruwa, Sri Lankan religious order, engineering skills, and artistic capabilities of ancient artisans.

 “This was buried under the soil,” said one of the museum caretakers at the Polonnaruwa museum, as he was standing near some of the precious artefacts, and overlooking the granite stone cistern nearby.
 “Some of the artefacts found in the site are yet to be identified,” told the caretaker while looking carefully around.
 He started to walk slowly, I was behind him until he came to the third part of the building, where the visitors can see a model of a building.